-You’re standing in the baby shop, trolley ready to go and then it hits you: You actually have no idea what you really need to get for your baby.
+You’re browsing through the baby shop, online cart ready to go and then it hits you: You actually have no idea what you really need to get for your baby.
 Sound familiar?

 Yep!
 What do I need to buy for my new baby?

-There’s more than enough to do when prepping for your new baby’s arrival – not least of which is hitting the shops and trawling the internet for all of those newborn essentials.
+There’s more than enough to do when prepping for your new baby’s arrival – not least of which is hitting the shops and trawling the internet for all of those new baby essentials.

 The sheer volume of “stuff” a teeny tiny newborn needs can feel overwhelming and costs can add up quickly.
 Surely all they really need are nappies, a place to sleep and a blanket to be bundled up in?

 Well, while you can’t go quite as minimal as this, it’s definitely the case that not everything in your local baby shop is a necessity.
-In reality, there are some infant necessities, some nice-to-haves and baby products you don’t need to spend your money on.
+In reality, there are some newborn baby essentials, some nice-to-haves and plenty of baby products you don’t need to spend your money on.